 See All Pro Painting Tips See All Pro Resources

 A high gloss varnish may have no pigment and would, therefore, have a PVC of zero.
 Flat wall paints, on the other hand, can contain high levels of both extender and color pigments and have PVCs ranging from approximately 40-80%.

-Gloss/Sheen Type Typical PVC
+Gloss/Sheen Type Typical PVC:

-PVC Has a Significant Effect on Performance
+Significant Effect on Performance

-For ceilings, where a dead flat high hiding paint is needed for its ability to hide imperfections) the paint is probably not going to be scrubbed.
+For ceilings, where a dead flat high hiding paint is needed for its ability to hide imperfections, the paint is probably not going to be scrubbed.
 Therefore, high PVC paints are a good choice.

 Impact on Cost

-Extender pigment is typically less expensive than resonance, so high PVC paints (such as flat paints) are often less expensive than low PVC paints or semi-glosses when quality is equal.
-The point at which there is just enough finder present in the formula to fill all the space between the pigment particles is known as the critical PVC.
+Extender pigment is typically less expensive than resonance, so high PVC paints, such as flat paints, are often less expensive than low PVC paints, or semi-glosses, when quality is equal.
+The point at which there is just enough binder present in the formula to fill all the space between the pigment particles is known as the critical PVC.

 Above this critical PVC, there is not enough binder to coat all of the pigment, and air voids will be present in the film.
 While these air voids can further increase hiding, they can also lead to a severe drop-off in performance and durability.